Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Discussion and Summary

-Looking forward to the missing pieces of the puzzle, one relevant aspect may be the effects of many-body physics on the anomalous statistics.
+Another relevant aspect may be the effects of many-body physics on the anomalous statistics.
 How will atom-atom interactions drive the system to thermal equilibrium?
 Will this depend, on the depth of the optical lattice, and if so, how?
 Another unexplored aspect of the problem relates to the Green-Kubo formalism.
 In transport theory, the relation between the response to a linear external weak field, namely the calculation of the mobility of the system, is a standard problem.
 Further exploration into this issue could serve a wider audience interested in anomalous response functions.

 The study of the dynamics of the relaxation of the system to its steady-state, explored theoretically in~\cite{Hirschberg2011,Hirschberg2012}, requires temporal control over the lattice parameters - a feature inherently available in ultracold atomic experiments.
 By ``quenching" the power of the lattice lasers from different initial conditions to different final states one can explore how the system approaches the steady-state~\cite{Afek2019Thesis}.
 An ac temporal modulation of the lattice depth was performed in~\cite{Wickenbrock2012}.
 This renormalizes $\widetilde{U}_0$ and may allow access to an effective shallow lattice regime revealing the elusive Richardson phase of Eq.~\ref{eq:xMSD}~\cite{Barkai2014}.